phonkd/dockerd/docs/kubernetes/A7 Networking/A5 Networking/ClusterIP.md

 >- if a frontend application needs to access a backend pod, which of many replicas would it choose?

 >[!answer] The cluster IP service
->- Makes a single interface for a group of pods so other pods can access it easily (answers which pod should be chosen (ramdom))
+>- Makes a single interface clusterip for a group of pods so other pods can access it easily (answers which pod should be chosen (ramdom))
 >